febyrenaldi/Data-Analyst-With-SQL/README.md

 ✓ Join tables and apply filters and sub-queries
 ✓ Write functions to explore and manipulate data

 Working with real-world datasets, gain the SQL skills you need to query a database, analyze results, and effectively communicate your insights to stakeholders.
 There’s no prior SQL knowledge required—start your journey to becoming a confident data analyst.
+Enjoy to learn :)